-Athletes that participate in Young Athletes will experience growth in…
+Athletes who participate in Young Athletes will experience growth in:

 - Motor skills.
 Children with ID who took part in an eight-week Young Athletes curriculum saw seven month’s development in motor skills.
 This is compared to a three-month gain in motor skills for children who did not participate.